Arianit Ferati: Waldhof Mannheim

 On 9 July 2019, Ferati signed a two-year contract with 3.
 Liga club Waldhof Mannheim.
 Twelve days later, he was named as a Waldhof Mannheim substitute for the first time in a league match against Chemnitzer FC.
 His debut with Waldhof Mannheim came on 11 August in the 2019–20 DFB-Pokal first round against Eintracht Frankfurt after coming on as a substitute in the 63rd minute in place of Gianluca Korte.

 Fortuna Sittard

 On 29 July 2021, Ferati signed a two-year contract with Eredivisie club Fortuna Sittard.
 Sixteen days later, he made his debut in a 2–1 home win against Twente after being named in the starting line-up.

 Ferati scored his first competitive goal for Fortuna on 9 October 2022, helping the club to a 2–1 away victory in the Eredivisie against Vitesse.

 Return to Waldhof Mannheim

 On 13 January 2025, Ferati returned to Waldhof Mannheim.

+SV Sandhausen

+On 14 July 2026, Ferati signed with SV Sandhausen in the fourth-tier Regionalliga Südwest.